 You should always start learning how to scratch using these three simple scratches.

-The baby scratch.
 The most simple scratch to learn is a baby scratch.

 Whether you’re using CD’s, a controller, or vinyl the principles will be the same.
 If using vinyl you will stick a marker on the centre of the vinyl.
 This marker will be a reference point to where the sound begins.
 You can line this up with the tone arm, or anything else on the turntable.